AzizTk/Spaceship-Titanic/README.md

 # Spaceship-Titanic
-Kaggle SpaceShip Titanic beginner competition (liked the theme :p)
+My submission to the Kaggle SpaceShip Titanic beginner competition (liked the theme :p).
+DataSet & Explanations are all in the notebook.
+Have a good read! :D